-- Valuing them, listening to and respecting them - Adopting children, young people and vulnerable adult practices through procedures and a code of conduct for secretary/treasurer, the board of trustees, paid staff, volunteers, agency staff, students or anyone representing the Poultry Club of Great Britain in an official capacity - Developing and implementing an effective policy and related procedures; informing all beneficiaries and parents/carers of the policy and procedures as appropriate - Providing effective management for secretary/treasurer, the board of trustees, paid staff, volunteers, agency staff, students or anyone working on behalf of the Poultry Club of Great Britain, through support and training - Committing to safe recruitment, selection and vetting of staff, volunteers, agency staff, students or anyone working on behalf of the Poultry Club of Great Britain safely, ensuring all necessary checks are made - Sharing information about child protection and good practice when working with children, young people and vulnerable adults with the children, young people and vulnerable adults, parents, carers, volunteers and staff - Ensuring all concerns and allegations of abuse will be taken seriously and responded to appropriately.
-This may require a referral to children's services and in emergencies, the police - Sharing and logging, concerns with the Safeguarding Officer, who needs to know and involve parents, carers and others as appropriate - Following whistle-blowing procedures for trustees, staff and volunteers who become aware of practices which may put vulnerable beneficiaries at risk of harm, of which there will be no retribution for reports or allegations made in good faith.
+- Valuing them, listening to and respecting them. - Adopting children, young people and vulnerable adult practices through procedures and a code of conduct for General Secretary, the board of trustees, paid staff, volunteers, agency staff, students or anyone working on behalf of the PCGB. - Developing and implementing an effective policy and related procedures; informing all beneficiaries and parents/carers of the policy and procedures as appropriate. - Providing effective management for General Secretary, the board of trustees, paid staff, volunteers, agency staff, students or anyone working on behalf of the PCGB, through support and training. - Committing to safe recruitment, selection and vetting of staff, volunteers, agency staff, students or anyone working on behalf of the PCGB safely, ensuring all necessary checks are made. - Sharing information about child protection and good practice when working with children, young people and vulnerable adults with the children, young people and vulnerable adults, parents, carers, volunteers and staff. - Ensuring all concerns and allegations of abuse will be taken seriously by trustees, staff and volunteers and responded to appropriately.
+This may require a referral to children's services and in emergencies, the police. - Sharing and logging, concerns with Designated Safeguarding Officer, who needs to know and involving parents, carers and young people and vulnerable adults appropriately. - Following whistle-blowing procedures for trustees, staff and volunteers who become aware of practices which may put vulnerable beneficiaries at risk of harm, of which there will be no retribution for reports or allegations made in good faith.